nicholasgonzalez1/Flight_Scheduling_Dashboard/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-You can download the final version of the user interface off [this project's GitHub repository](https://github.com/nicholasgonzalez1/Flight_Scheduling_Dashboard/blob/main/Flight%20Scheduling.xlsm).
+You can download the final version of the user interface off [the project's repository](https://github.com/nicholasgonzalez1/Flight_Scheduling_Dashboard/blob/main/Flight%20Scheduling.xlsm).
 The file must be downloaded as a macro-enabled worksheet.

 <!-- USAGE EXAMPLES -->